Caso Avícola Villalobos

 Overview

-Lisa, S.A. filed a counterclaim for damages against Compañía Importadora La Perla, S.A. (succeeded by Administradora de Restaurantes, S.A.) in Expediente 01161-2011-01079, linked to the commercial summary proceeding in Expediente 01046-2012-00201 where La Perla had sued Lisa.
+Lisa, S.A. filed a counterclaim for damages against Compañía Importadora La Perla, S.A. (succeeded by Administradora de Restaurantes, S.A.) in Expediente 01161-2011-01079, linked to the commercial summary proceeding in <law id="gua-01046-2012-00201" /> where La Perla had sued Lisa.
 The counterclaim alleges that the original lawsuit and the Avícola Villalobos Group's conduct against Lisa constitute abusive acts causing damages.
-On May 12, 2023, the Eleventh Civil Court of First Instance denied all seven preliminary exceptions filed by La Perla, ordered La Perla to pay costs, and cleared the counterclaim to proceed to the merits stage.
+On May 12, 2023, the Eleventh Civil Court of First Instance issued its <doc id="gua-01161-2011-01079-2023-05-12-a" />, denying all seven preliminary exceptions filed by La Perla, ordering La Perla to pay costs, and clearing the counterclaim to proceed to the merits stage.

-This case corresponds to the counterclaim for damages filed by Lisa, S.A. within a commercial summary proceeding linked to Expediente 01046-2012-00201, in which Administradora de Restaurantes, S.A. (successor of Compañía Importadora La Perla, S.A. through merger by absorption) had sued Lisa for damages.
-In response, Lisa counterclaimed seeking damages arising from the Avícola Villalobos Group's conduct against it.
+This case arises from the counterclaim for damages filed by Lisa, S.A. within a commercial summary proceeding linked to <law id="gua-01046-2012-00201" />, in which Administradora de Restaurantes, S.A. (successor of Compañía Importadora La Perla, S.A. through merger by absorption) had sued Lisa for damages.
+Lisa counterclaimed, seeking damages arising from the conduct of the Avícola Villalobos Group against it.

 Incompetence.
 La Perla argued that certain damages arose from lawsuits filed abroad.
-The court determined that, under Article 12 of the Code of Civil and Commercial Procedure, the competent court for personal actions is the First Instance court of the department where the defendant is domiciled, and that both parties are domiciled in the Department of Guatemala.
-La Perla offered no evidence to support its assertions.
+The court held that, under Article 12 of the Code of Civil and Commercial Procedure, the competent forum for personal actions is the First Instance court of the department where the defendant is domiciled, and that both parties are domiciled in the Department of Guatemala.
+La Perla offered no evidence in support of its assertions.

 Defective complaint.
-La Perla argued that the counterclaim failed to attach essential documents required by Articles 106, 107, and 109 of the Code of Civil and Commercial Procedure.
-The court concluded that the counterclaim met the legal requirements and that the offered documents were properly identified.
+La Perla contended that the counterclaim failed to attach the documents required by Articles 106, 107, and 109 of the Code of Civil and Commercial Procedure.
+The court found that the counterclaim met the legal requirements and that the documents offered were properly identified.

 Lack of standing of the defendant.
-La Perla challenged Lisa's standing, arguing that the damages were caused by third parties.
-The court determined that Lisa possessed sufficient standing to appear as a party and that La Perla offered no evidence to the contrary.
+La Perla challenged Lisa's standing, asserting that the damages were caused by third parties.
+The court determined that Lisa held sufficient standing to appear as a party and that La Perla offered no evidence to the contrary.

 Prescription.
-La Perla invoked Article 1673 of the Civil Code, arguing that the one-year limitations period for damages claims had long expired.
-The court determined that the party raising the exception offered no evidence to demonstrate that the prescriptive period had run.
+Invoking Article 1673 of the Civil Code, La Perla argued that the one-year limitations period for damages claims had long expired.
+The court determined that La Perla offered no evidence that the prescriptive period had run.

 Lack of legal representation of the counterclaimant.
-It was argued that, at the time the counterclaim was admitted for processing (December 18, 2015), the mandate of Licenciado Francisco José Palomo Tejeda was no longer in effect, given his assassination on June 3, 2015.
-The court determined that the party raising the exception failed to prove its assertions within the incident.
+La Perla argued that, when the counterclaim was admitted on December 18, 2015, the mandate of Licenciado Francisco José Palomo Tejeda was no longer in effect following his assassination on June 3, 2015.
+The court determined that La Perla failed to prove its assertions within the incident.

 The court denied all seven preliminary exceptions and ordered Compañía Importadora La Perla, S.A. to pay costs.
-The ruling clears the procedural path for Lisa's damages counterclaim to advance to the merits stage after more than a decade of procedural delays.
+After more than a decade of procedural delays, the ruling clears the path for Lisa's damages counterclaim to be heard on the merits, where the Avícola Villalobos Group's conduct against Lisa, rather than threshold defenses, becomes the subject of the proceeding.

 Outlook